RasulAlakbarli/notes-from-ultrascale-playbook/docs/index.md

 - Model Weights: Stored in BF16 (2 bytes per parameter).
 - Gradients: Also stored in BF16 (2 bytes per parameter).
 - Optimizer States (Adam): This is the heaviest part.
 It stores a master copy of the weights in FP32 (4 bytes), plus the momentum (4 bytes) and variance (4 bytes) matrices.
 Total: 12 bytes per parameter.
-- Activations: Output of each layers after forward pass (stored in BF16)
+- Activations: Output of each layer after forward pass (stored in BF16)

 Here is the formula to calculate memory usage to store a model inside GPU memory: